-(a) Ensuring that all employees in their services are aware of the existence and content of the council's Financial Standing Orders and any other internal financial instructions, guidance or advice and that they comply with them.
+- (a) Ensuring that all employees in their services are aware of the existence and content of the council's Financial Standing Orders and any other internal financial instructions, guidance or advice and that they comply with them. - (b) Ensuring that arrangements are in place to ensure all employees remind themselves on a regular basis of all requirements.